quangmnh/Emusic/Report/Deep learning (for audio) with Python.md

 - Build a music emotion recognition model based on the input generated
 - Tweaking the performance
 - Write some reports on it
+- Convert this report to pdf format also

 ## References